Messi-Q/GPSCVulDetector/README.md

 # GPSCVulDetector

-This repo is a python implementation of combining graph neural network with expert patterns for smart contract vulnerability detection (CGE).
+This repo is a python implementation of combining graph neural network with expert patterns for smart contract vulnerability detection.

 ## Requirements